 Certified shorthand reporting professionals - called certified shorthand reporters or CSRs - transcribe passages from notes taken of dictated records or legal proceedings.
 Only individuals certified by the Board of Regents may use the certified shorthand reporter title.

-Any use of the title "Certified Shorthand Reporter," within New York State requires licensure.
+Any use of the title "Certified Shorthand Reporter," within New York State requires a certification.

-To be licensed as a certified shorthand reporter in New York State you must:
+To be a certified shorthand reporter in New York State you must:

 To meet the education requirements for licensure, you must present evidence of satisfying the preprofessional education requirements listed below.
 If you also attended a professional school or institution, the professional education requirements must be met as described below.